sam22kalvium/E-Commerce_follow_along/README.md

 - Add a link to the `MyOrders` page in the navbar for easy access.

 This milestone ensures that users can conveniently view their complete order history in a dedicated section of the website.

+### Milestone 28: Add Cancel Order Functionality

+In this milestone, we will enable users to cancel their orders from the `MyOrders` page.

+#### Key Tasks:
+- Add a "Cancel Order" button for each order (hide if already canceled).
+- Create a backend endpoint to receive `order-id` and update the status to "Canceled."
+- Save the updated status in the database.

+This milestone enhances user control by allowing order cancellations.